Learning from Data Streams: An Overview and Update: Data Stream Learning: Task Settings

-The filtering task, sometimes called nowcasting, is thus to predict the present.
-For example, in spam filtering \cite{sculley2007online,lughofer2017line,Dada19}: given all emails received $x_1,\ldots,x_{t-1}$, a model must decide if the current email $x_t$ is \textsf{spam} or \textsf{not spam} (and it must decide right `now', at time $t$).
+Filtering or nowcasting task refers to predicting the target value for the present time from observations in the past and present (thus implying that such observations are available).

-The task of filtering is extremely well-known to signal processing (from where it takes its name), but the term is also well used in machine learning, e.g., where binary classification is often known as `filtering'.
-Indeed the very first application of a multi-layer neural network was in fact as a phone-line filter (1959, Widrow \& Hoff).
+The task of filtering is very well studied in signal processing from where it takes its name \cite{kalman1960new}, but the term is also well used in machine learning, where binary classification is sometimes called filtering \cite{guzella2009review}.
+The very first application of a multi-layer neural network was as a phone-line filter \cite{Widrow59}.
+In time series analysis this task is often called nowcasting, particularly in economics or meteorology \cite{khan2022nowcasting,coraddu2024floating}.

-Fig.~\ref{fig:filtering} illustrates a supervised-learning data-stream filtering task context in terms of data (without drawing any specific modelling assumptions such as that of temporal dependence.
+Fig.~\ref{fig:filtering} gives an example of a data structure for the data-stream filtering task.
+The current time is assumed to be $t=6$.
+The objective is to output prediction $\yp_6$.
+Intuitively, $x_6$ passes through the filter to become $\yp_6$, an approximation of (\emph{unobserved}) $y_6$.

+\begin{example}[Spam filtering] A spam classifier \cite{sculley2007online,lughofer2017line,Dada19} must decide if the current email $x_t$ is \textsf{spam} ($\yp_t=1$) or \textsf{not spam} ($\yp_t=0$), based on prior emails and their confirmed labels $(x_i,y_i)$, $i<t$.
+A confirmed label is when, for example, a user explicitly marks an email as spam ($y_i=1$), or replies to or labels an email thus confirming that it is not spam ($y_i=0$).